Story

 Some of my biggest personal takeaways:

 • Protein matters.
-On lower-carb plans, it still impacts glucose and must be counted.
+On lower-carb plans, it still impacts glucose and needs to be accounted for in insulin dosing.

-• Exercise control improves with lower carbs, but performance suffers at the extremes.
+• Glucose management tends to improve with lower carbs, but exercise performance at high intensities may suffer at the extremes.

-• Keto isn’t keto unless protein is capped and ketones are consistently measured.
+• Keto isn’t keto unless protein is kept below the threshold and ketones are consistently measured.
 Most “keto diets” out there are really just low-carb.

 • Lipids need monitoring.
-Energy restriction improved some ratios, but high fat can raise cholesterol significantly.
+Energy restriction improved some ratios, but high fat intake can raise cholesterol significantly — particularly in those with underlying genetic risk.

-• Fat loss came from the calorie deficit—not from carbs versus fat.
+• Fat loss came from the calorie deficit — not from carbs versus fat as a category.

 Final Word

-At the end of the day, the best diet is the one you can actually live with, so why not experiment to find your sweet spot?
+At the end of the day, the best diet is the one you can actually live with.
+Why not experiment to find your sweet spot — your CGM is the feedback tool that can tell you what’s really happening.

 References